mianmusa160-glitch/Concepts-Of-Array-In-c-/README.md

 Syntax: type[,] arrayName;

-Analogy: A cinema hall where seats are arranged in rows and columns.
+Analogy: A cinema hall where seats are arranged in rows and columns.\
+# 3. Three-Dimensional Array (3D)
+A 3D array adds a third dimension: depth (or layers).
+You can visualize it as a cube, or a stack of 2D matrices (pages in a book).
+It is defined using two commas [,,].

+Visual: A Rubik's cube or a stack of spreadsheets.

+Syntax: type[,,] arrayName;

+Structure: [Layer, Row, Column]